Powered by MOMENTUM MEDIA

 This allegedly comes following a series of failed attempts by the South Korean company to access Austal's operations following over 12 months of engagement, which were then subsequently cancelled by the Australian shipbuilder.

-"It is hard to arrive at any other conclusion than that the Austal Board has no desire to determine whether an offer that is capable of being recommended to shareholders could be concluded," the letter explained.
+“It is hard to arrive at any other conclusion than that the Austal Board has no desire to determine whether an offer that is capable of being recommended to shareholders could be concluded,” the letter stated.

 Secretary Del Toro said at the time, "As I saw firsthand during my shipyard visits in Korea this week, Hanwha and Hyundai set the global industry standard.
 I could not be more excited at the prospect of these companies bringing their expertise, their technology, and their cutting-edge best practices to American shores.